-Additional information on the benchmark index for the other (alternative investments) asset class
+Benchmark index for other (alternative investments) asset class

-The other (alternative investments) asset class uses the HFRX Global Hedge Fund Index (100% hedged on a before-tax basis to NZD) (peer group index) as a benchmark index against which performance of the asset class is measured.
-The peer group index is based on the performance of a group of funds that invest in a particular sector, administered by Hedge Fund Research, Inc. (HFR).
+For the other (alternative investments) asset class, the benchmark index against which BTNZ measures performance is the HFRX Global Hedge Fund Index (peer group index), 100% hedged on a before tax basis to NZD.
+The peer group index is based on the performance of a group of funds administered by Hedge Fund Research, Inc. (HFR).
 Established in 1992, HFR has been a provider of hedge fund data and analysis to investors, asset managers and service providers for over 20 years.

-The peer group index is designed to be representative of the overall composition of the hedge fund universe.
-It is comprised of all eligible hedge fund strategies, including but not limited to convertible arbitrage, distressed securities, equity hedge, equity market neutral, event driven, macro, merger arbitrage, and relative value arbitrage.
+The peer group index is designed to represent the overall composition of the hedge fund universe.
+It comprises all eligible hedge fund strategies, including but not limited to convertible arbitrage, distressed securities, equity hedge, equity market neutral, event driven, macro, merger arbitrage, and relative value arbitrage.
 The strategies are asset weighted based on the distribution of assets in the hedge fund industry.

-The peer group index is likely to be useful to investors as it provides a collective sector index for the types of investments that the asset class invests in.
+The peer group index is likely to be useful to investors as it provides a collective sector index for the types of investments that the alternative investments asset class comprises.

-More information about HFR, and the peer group index, can be found at hedgefundresearch.com.
+More information about HFR, and the peer group index, can be found at www.hedgefundresearch.com.